vega/vega/PORTING_GUIDE.md

 - The `"verbose"` flag has been renamed to `"force"`, and must now be set on individual elements of the `"on"` array.
 For example, the signal definition `{"name": "clickedPoint", "verbose": true, "streams": [{"type": "click", "expr": "datum._id"}]}` should now be written as `{"name": "clickedPoint", "on": [{"events": "click", "update": "datum._id", "force": true}]}`.

 - Instead of `"init"`, the `"value"` and `"update"` properties can be used to initialize a signal using a literal value or expression, respectively.

-- Signal references (e.g., `{"signal": "name"}`) used for visual encodings or transform parameters no longer support nested property access such as `{"signal": "foo.bar"}`.
-Instead, use expression references such as `{"expr": "foo.bar"}`.

 - Signal definitions now support a `"bind"` property that binds signal values to automatically-generated HTML input widgets.
 This provides an additional means of creating interactive visualizations by adding external user controls.
 The syntax for `"bind"` definitions follows the earlier [vega-embed](https://github.com/vega/vega-embed) model.
 See the `airports.vg.json` and `map-bind.vg.json` examples for more.